Our casual Ferla baby alpaca blend suit

 Pants with a slight carrot cut

-For this suit, there was no question of a banal cut of the pants.
-So the cut is very close to the joggers that we released in January.
+For this suit, it was not a question of a banal cut of pants.
+So the cut is very close to the jogging pants that we released in January.

-Important: on the shoot, the pants are deliberately worn short, because it is in the spirit of this costume as we imagined it, but at launch, they will be a normal length, including cuffs.
+Important: on the shoot, the pants are intentionally worn short, because it is in the spirit of this costume as we imagined it, but at launch, they will have a normal length, including the lapels.
 The photos are therefore not representative of the current length.

-It was clear that with such a material, it was necessary to have a slightly more original cut of pants than usual...
+It was clear that with such material, a slightly more original cut of pants than usual was needed...

-I insist on the fact that it is a slight carrot cut and certainly not a jogging suit.
-So, compared to normal pants, we have added 1.5 cm at the hips (but the measurement at the waist remains strictly the same, so continue to take your usual size).
-As for the thighs, we added 0.5 cm to each of them compared to our normal pants.
+I insist on the fact that it is a slight carrot cut and certainly not a jogging.
+Thus, compared to normal pants, we added 1.5 cm at the hips (but the measurement at the waist remains strictly the same, so continue to take your usual size).
+As for the thighs, we added 0.5 cm on each of them compared to our normal pants.

-However, there is a clip on each leg, exactly like the joggers, to provide ease.
+However, there is a clip on each leg, just like the jogpants, to provide ease.

-At the ankle level, however, these are fitted pants, since the leg opening is between 16 and 16.5 cm (due to industrial tolerances) for a size 48.
+At the ankle, however, these are fitted pants, since the leg opening is between 16 and 16.5 cm (due to industrial tolerances) for a size 48.

-To give you an idea of the actual length of the pants, I went to the other side of the camera to show them to you:
+To give you an idea of the actual length of the pants, I switched to the other side of the camera to show you:

 This is the correct length of the pants when you receive them .
-It is a little longer than in the photos of Renaud in Iceland.
+They are a little longer than in the photos of Renaud in Iceland.

-The advantage of having a fitted ankle opening is that your shoes will really stand out!
+The benefit of having a fitted ankle opening is that your shoes will really show off!

 These pants end with a beautiful cuff!